ironhack-labs/lab-ironbeers/README.md

 ## Iteration 6 - Random Beer

 Finally, let's create our `/random-beer` route.
-Inside our route, you should call the `getRandom()` method of the PunkAPI package, and after receiving the info, render the `randomBeer.hbs` file and passing the data of the beer.
+Inside our route you should call the `getRandom()` method of the PunkAPI package and after receiving the info, render the `randomBeer.hbs` file and pass the data of the beer.

 ```javascript
 punkAPI.getRandom()